- United States Citizen.

 - Possession, sale, distribution, manufacture, or use of an illegal drug within the last ten years.

-- Personal use of marijuana within the last three years.
+- Personal use of marijuana within the last year.

 - Discharge from any branch of the Armed Forces classified as Other Than Honorable, Bad Conduct, or Dishonorable.

 - Excessive driving record.

 - Convicted Arrest Record in violation of OAR 259-008-0070 Not Eligible to be Certified Police Officer by DPSST.

 Each applicant must be of good moral fitness (moral character).
 The following are indications of a lack of good moral fitness.

 - Illegal conduct involving moral turpitude.